iptc/newsinjson/README.md

 the protobufs schema and we include an example Python script showing how a ninjs Protobufs document can be written and read via code.

+Please note that this has not yet been updated for ninjs 3.0.

 See [the protobufs README](/protobufs/README.md) for details.

 Unit tests